 Sex: ALL, AML, and CLL are more common in males.

-Race/ethnicity: AML is more common in white populations, and CLL is more common in Eastern European Jews.
+Race/ethnicity: AML is more common in white populations, while CLL is especially prevalent in Eastern European Jewish populations.

 Genetic abnormalities: AML has been associated with genetic abnormalities such as trisomy 21, Fanconi’s anemia, and Bloom’s syndrome.
 Children with Down syndrome are at increased risk for both AML and ALL.